The Causes & Relief Tips for Food allergy Stomach Pain

 The foods most commonly associated with allergies include:

 - Peanuts and tree nuts (walnuts, almonds, cashews, pistachios)

 - Fish and shellfish

 In fact, these foods cause 90% of all allergic reactions.
 Nonetheless, any food can trigger a reaction.

 - Fructose in a variety of fresh foods, sweets, and high-energy drinks

 Where can I go to Confirm a Food Allergy?

-If you think a food allergy is at the route of your abdominal pain, I recommend receiving a medical diagnosis from a professional allergist who can assess your risk of anaphylaxis.
+If you think allergy stomach pain is at the route of your abdominal pain, I recommend receiving a medical diagnosis from a professional allergist who can assess your risk of anaphylaxis.
 An allergist will discuss your medical history to determine the likely cause of your abdominal pain and identify any cross-reactive foods.
 To confirm the diagnosis, the allergist may conduct laboratory tests; such as a skin prick test or allergen-specific IgE test.

 Skin Prick Tests

 Skin prick tests are fast and effective, therefore, are the primary method for diagnosing IgE-mediated food allergies.
 A small amount of allergen from different types of foods is introduced to the superficial layers of the skin.